Downtown Memphis, Tennessee: Buildings

-Downtown Memphis consists of 4.5 million square feet (418,000 square meters) of office space, around 1 million square feet (93,000 square meters) of retail space, 3,456 hotel rooms, and 13,400 housing units.
+Downtown Memphis includes 4.5 million square feet (418,000 square meters) of office space, around 1 million square feet (93,000 square meters) of retail space, 3,456 hotel rooms, and 13,400 housing units.

-The administrative core of Memphis and Shelby County is also located in Downtown Memphis.
-These include the Memphis City Hall, and the Federal Building, located on North Main Street, in the Civic Center Plaza (corner of Main Street and Washington).
+The administrative core of Memphis and of Shelby County, Tennessee is also located in Downtown Memphis.
+These include the Memphis City Hall and the Federal Building, located on North Main Street, in the Civic Center Plaza (corner of Main Street and Washington).
 Downtown Memphis also contains the Memphis branch of the Federal Reserve Bank of St. Louis.

 Districts and neighborhoods

 Downtown Core

-Downtown Core is the heart of the central business district and includes the majority of office space, retail, entertainment and dining spaces.
+Downtown Core is the heart of the central business district and includes the majority of the office space, retail, entertainment, and dining spaces.
 It is a popular regional destination for entertainment, dining, and tourism and includes attractions such as Beale Street, FedExForum, AutoZone Park, and the Peabody Hotel.